raymond-1227/GMessages/README.md

-# Roblox Launcher for macOS
+# Messages by Google for macOS

 I found out someone have already made one with Electron.js, but whatever this one's coded in Swift.